breewarren/breewarren/README.md

 - (see below for more)

 ### Ask Me About:
- - Any projects on my portfolio, thoughts on my articles, or employment opportunities
+ - Any projects on my portfolio, thoughts on my articles, or prospective employment opportunities!

-### Pronouns:
-- she/her

 ### Fun Facts:
 - I am classically trained at violin, have performed CPR to bring a patient out of cardiac arrest, and I practice yoga/meditation daily!